letronghoangminh/CTF-Writeups/OSINT/RTLxHACTF - All Hail Google (75pts)/README.md

 ![image](https://user-images.githubusercontent.com/88171165/127584976-79fa9f33-64f2-4247-b4e3-b9d676e65b27.png)

 ## This is the first chall i wrote, so I definitely messed up many things.
 If you have something for improving it, you can dm me psycholog1st#2222.
 Thanks for playing and reading =))
+## Btw, give me a star if you find this writeup helpful xD

 ## Cre: psycholog1st